Nivalyx/osu-wiki/news/2023/2023-12-03-osu-indonesia-presents-ascaveth-invitational-tournament-2023.md

 But wait, there's more!

-If you're in Indonesia, you're also able to support the tournament by purchasing exclusive merchandises ranging from keychains, stickers, and t-shirts —  all starring the official mascot of the event, **[Stella Eirua](https://twitter.com/AscavethInv/status/1723545814449160621)**.
+If you're in Indonesia, you're also able to support the tournament by purchasing exclusive merchandises ranging from keychains, stickers, to t-shirts —  all starring the official mascot of the event, **[Stella Eirua](https://twitter.com/AscavethInv/status/1723545814449160621)**.

 You can place your order [here](https://docs.google.com/forms/d/e/1FAIpQLScmKN4kAXtiIluLchGfeodKpx37tcHd6OIe_6w1ZfLelDJWgA/viewform), or you can also check out the following short trailer for the merchandise line: